worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 We've chosen to use [`redisbeat`](https://github.com/liuliqiang/redisbeat), as it is small, simple and uses Redis as a backend.
 We construct a custom derivation for it using the `buildPythonPackage` function, to which we pass the following information:

 * The package's `name` and `version`.
-* `src`: Where to find the package's source code (in this case, from Pypi, but we could also use GitHub, or a generic URL).
+* `src`: Where to find the package's source code (in this case, from PyPI, but we could also use GitHub, or a generic URL).
 * `propagatedBuildInputs`: The package's dependencies (all of which are available from Nixpkgs).
 * `postPatch`: Actions to take before installing the package.
 For this package, we remove the version specification for dependency `jsonpickle` in `setup.py`.
 This will force `redisbeat` to use the latest version of `jsonpickle`, which is available from Nixpkgs and, as a bonus, does not contain [this critical vulnerability](https://nvd.nist.gov/vuln/detail/CVE-2020-22083).